Applications for travel to present, develop, or otherwise support undergraduate research

 Student Award Amounts:

-- $750 – Student presentation at a conference.
-The student must actively be participating in the undergraduate research program with an oral presentation, poster, panel, performance, exhibition, etc. This rate starts June 1, 2015.
+- $1000 – Student presentation or competition at a conference.
+The student must actively be participating in the undergraduate research program with an oral presentation, poster, panel, competition, performance, exhibition, etc. This rate starts June 1, 2015.

 - $250 – Student project support.
 This also includes travel related to data collection, etc.